openflighthpc/concertim-ansible-playbook/contrib/dev/ansible/README.md

 The process is as follows.
 Steps 2 through 5 are to be ran in the root shell obtained in step 1.
 They are described in more detail below.

-1. Log into the virtual machine that is going to become the Concertim appliance and gain root access.
+1. Log into the virtual machine that is going to become your Concertim development appliance and gain root access.
-2. Gather GitHub and S3 credentials.
-3. Install ansible and dependencies.
+2. Install ansible and dependencies.
-4. Clone this git repository and checkout the correct tag.
+3. Clone this git repository and checkout the correct tag.
-5. Run the build playbook.
+4. Run the build playbook.

-## Gather GitHub and S3 credentials
+## Gather GitHub

-You will need GitHub credentials to clone this repository.
+You will need GitHub credentials to clone this repository, the metric reporting daemon and the visualisation app repositories.

-You will also need S3 credentials to allow the playbook to download packages from S3.
-The credentials need to allow downloading from `s3://alces-flight/concertim/packages`.

 Obtaining these credentials is left as an exercise for the reader.

-The following code snippets assume that these credentials are available in the following environment variables.
+The following code snippets assumes that the credentials are available in the `GH_TOKEN` environment variables.
 If they are you can copy and paste the code snippets.

-* `AWS_ACCESS_KEY_ID` is your AWS access key id allowing downloading from the S3 bucket mentioned above.
-* `AWS_SECRET_ACCESS_KEY` is your secret AWS access key allowing downloading from the S3 bucket mentioned above.
-* `GH_TOKEN` is your GitHub oath token that allows access to the `alces-flight/concertim-ansible-playbook` repository.

 ## Install ansible